vivekjuneja/translate-hack/README.md

 # translate-hack

 **UPDATE:** Thanks to http://hints.macworld.com/article.php?story=20081231012753422 , now I am able to use Keyboard shortcuts for invoking the shell command.
-Check the update in the run_translation.sh.
+Check the update in the run_translator.sh.
 You can use tools like BetterTouchTool to bind a keyboard shortcut to run a terminal command.
-The terminal command will be the contens of the run_translation.sh.
+The terminal command will be the contents of the run_translator.sh.

 I have been working in a country for sometime where the choice of business communication is NOT english.
 This creates a practical challenge for me to keep translating all communication using the friendly Google Translate at all times.